This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Viral meningitis usually goes away on its own in 7 to 10 days.
 You may be given any of the following to help relieve symptoms:

-- Antinausea medicine calms your stomach and helps control vomiting.
+- Nausea medicine helps calm your stomach and control vomiting.

-- Antiviral medicine helps fight an infection caused by some viruses.
+- Antiviral medicine helps treat an infection caused by a virus.

 - Rest as much as possible.
 A dark, quiet room is best if you have headaches or your eyes are sensitive to light.